alwayskeepcoding/app-store-screenshot-generator/README.md

 ## Usage

 1.  **Prepare your images:**
-    *   Place your background image (e.g., `background.jpg`) in the repository's root directory.
+    *   Place your background image (e.g., `background.jpeg`) in the repository's root directory.
     *   Place your app screenshot images (e.g., `screenshot1.png`, `screenshot2.png`, `screenshot3.png`) in the root directory.
         *(The script includes examples using these filenames.)*